ygsharma/DL-Project-Restormer/README.md

 sh script/train_denoise.sh
 ```

-## Evaluation
+## Testing on DND
-To evaluate, you can run:
+To test, you can run:

 ```sh
 sh script/test.sh